Light bleeding or spotting during your first trimester is common. Here’s what it could mean (and when to seek help).

-Potential causes of bleeding during the first trimester
+Potential causes of first trimester bleeding

 - Severe pain or cramps low in the abdomen

-- Severe bleeding, with or without pain
+- Severe bleeding, soaking greater than one heavy pad per hour, with or without pain

 - Dizziness or fainting